GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 While the Campaign ID and the Geography ID dimensions are known when the ad is served (ad-serving time), the Product category will be known from a trigger event, when the user completes a conversion (conversion time).

 {% Aside %}
-For this example and in the rest of this document, we'll display dimensions as follows:
+For the diagram in this document, we'll display dimensions as follows:
 - Dimensions known at ad-serving time on a green background.
-- Dimensions known at conversion time on a yellow background and underlined.{% endAside %}
+- Dimensions known at conversion time on a yellow background and underlined.
+{% endAside %}

-With this, the dimensions you want to track for this example look as follows:
+The dimensions you want to track for this example look like this:
 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/7H0FNCjZM9zr3VE48Q2G.png", alt="Campaign ID, Geography ID, and product category.", width="498", height="55" %}

 ### What are aggregation keys (buckets)?

 Aggregation key and bucket refer to the same thing.
 The term _aggregation key_ is used in the browser APIs used to configure reports.

-The term _bucket_ is used in the aggregatable and summary reports, and in the aggregation service APIs.
+The term _bucket_ is used in the aggregatable and summary reports, and in the [aggregation service APIs](/docs/privacy-sandbox/aggregation-service/).

 An aggregation key (key for short) is a piece of data that represents the values of the dimensions being tracked.
 Data is later aggregated along each aggregation key.

-For example, let's assume you're tracking the dimensions Product category, Geography ID and Campaign ID.
+For example, let's assume you're tracking the dimensions Product category, Geography ID, and Campaign ID.

-When a user located in Geography ID 7 sees an ad for Campaign ID 12, and later converts by purchasing a product of Product category 25, you may set an aggregation key that looks like this:
+When a user located in Geography ID 7 sees an ad for Campaign ID 12, and later converts by purchasing a product in Product category 25, you may set an aggregation key that looks like this:

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/dmpyjw7KIcunQemDqs8i.png", alt="Aggregation key for a conversion.", width="495", height="125" %}